BEINECKE SCHOLARS

 The Knight-Hennessy Scholars program cultivates a diverse, multidisciplinary community of emerging leaders from around the world and guides them to collaborate, innovate, and communicate as they prepare to address the complex challenges facing society.
 Knight-Hennessy Scholars also receive funding for graduate study at Stanford University.

-NATIONAL SCIENCE FELLOWSHIPS (NSF-GRFP)
+NATIONAL SCIENCE FOUNDATION (NSF-GRFP)

 Open to all U.S. citizens at the beginning of their graduate study in the mathematical, physical, biological, engineering sciences, the behavioral and social sciences, and the history or philosophy of science.
 Students should have completed no more than 20 credits of graduate study (women in engineering may already hold the MA degree).
-There is no campus application process; students apply online but our office is happy to advise and assist in crafting applications.

 SOROS FELLOWSHIPS FOR NEW AMERICANS

-The Program is established in recognition of the contributions New Americans have made to American life and in gratitude for the opportunities the United States has afforded the donors and their family.
 The Fellowships are grants for up to two years of graduate study in the United States.
 The recipients are chosen on a national competitive basis.
 Thirty Fellowships will be awarded each year.
 A successful candidate will give evidence of at least two of the following three attributes or criteria for selection: (1) creativity, originality, and initiative, (2) a commitment to and capacity for accomplishment, and (3) a commitment to the values expressed in the U.S. Constitution and the Bill of Rights.